tungstenfabric/tf-tripleo-heat-templates/README-RHEV.md

 # Remove cloud-init (in case if it virt test setup and cloud image used for deploy)
 sudo dnf remove -y cloud-init || true

+# Set relase version to 8.4 else using current procedure brings the rhel-8.6
+sudo subscription-manager release --set=8.4

 # Enable dnf modules and update system
 # For Red Hat Virtualization Manager 4.4 use virt:av
 # (for previous versions check RedHat documentation)